Alex Jones liable for defamation in Sandy Hook ‘hoax’ case - NewsBreak

 Shortly after the judge’s decision, Jones went on his show and said he’d been deprived of a fair trial.

 “These individuals, again, are not allowing me to have a jury trial because they know the things they said I supposedly did didn’t happen,” he said.
 “They know they don’t have a case for damages.
 And so the judge is saying you are guilty of damages, now a jury decides how guilty you are.
-It’s not guilty until proven guilty.”6 teens shot in drive-by shooting near Aurora Central High School
+It’s not guilty until proven guilty.”

 Norman Pattis, a lawyer for Jones, said an appeal of Bellis’ default ruling is planned.